hectorm/hblock/README.md

 ## Usage

 The default behavior of hBlock can be adjusted with multiple options.
-Use the `--help` option or check the [USAGE.md](./USAGE.md) file for the full list.
+Use the `--help` option or check the [hblock.1.md](./hblock.1.md) file for the full list.

 [![asciicast](https://asciinema.org/a/GmZOda836hfjonpy299PnFcJl.svg)](https://asciinema.org/a/GmZOda836hfjonpy299PnFcJl)

 ## Nightly builds

-Nightly builds of the hosts file among other formats can be found [on the hBlock website](https://hblock.molinero.dev).
+Nightly builds of the hosts file, among other formats, can be found [on the hBlock website](https://hblock.molinero.dev).